Energy Level 4 - Needs 1 hour of a mixture of off-leash playtime and or mental stimulation every day.

 He’s very sweet and loves attention.
-He is currently working on his leash manners and improving everyday.
-He’s such a fun and happy guy.
+He is doing great with his leash manners and has a little pulling when he sees a critter such as a squirrel.
+He’s such a fun and happy guy!

 Click here to see him!

 This handsome fella has been working on socialization and continued training will be needed.
-Slow introductions to other dogs is a MUST, and he may do best in a home with no other dogs.
-He did well with his previous foster's smaller dog and played nicely.
-The biggest pup he met was a 100lbs Great Dane who wasn’t thrilled with his energy.
-In his previous foster home he did share his toys, blankets and even food/water.
+Because of this, he will need an experienced adopter.
+Slow introductions to other dogs is a MUST, and he may do best in a home with no other dogs - he is NOT a candidate to attend dog parks.

 He is working on basic commands such as sit, down, come, stay, give me paw and leave it.
 He has picked up most of these commands in under 10 minutes… so cool!!!

 He’s such a smart boy that craves love and attention.
 He does very well during crate time and has had no accidents in the home.
 If you’re ready to meet this guy, he'll be ready for you!
-In the meantime enjoy his video below.
+In the meantime enjoy this video of him playing!

 All adult dogs, cats, and kittens are altered prior to adoption.
 Puppies too young to be altered at the time of adoption must be brought to our partner vet in Davidsonville, MD for spay or neuter paid for by Operation Paws for Homes by 6 months of age.
 Adopters may choose to have the procedure done at their own vet before 6 months of age and be reimbursed the amount that the rescue would pay our partner vet in Davidsonville.

 This dog's bio is based off the experiences of the foster and/or volunteers of OPH as well as any information that we received from the shelter or previous owner.
 This is very important because it means that while they may act one way in the foster’s home, you may experience something different in your home.